Skip to main

 The programs are designed to prepare professional psychologists with educational expertise who can function in a variety of diverse educationally related settings.
 The “scientist practitioner” and “ecological systems”/”whole child” concepts guide the program.
 These views foster the conception of the school psychologist as broadly capable of conducting research and practicing effectively with clients, in addition to considering the ecological complex in which the child exists.
 The program faculty has a strong interest in the full service school model, which espouses a broad role for the school psychologist.
 The assessment of children and adolescents as well as planning for interventions necessitates this broader conceptualization of childhood problems.
 The programs emphasize a balance between psychological and educational theory and applied practice.
 Both programs also espouse a commitment to human welfare and service to others.

-A Social Justice Approach to School Psychology
+A Community and Structural Responsiveness Approach to School Psychology

 Program Experience